zhzai/nerco/readme.md

 &nbsp;2.&nbsp; Datasets.

 Download the datasets [here](https://drive.google.com/drive/folders/1efbRAjqIRe5y1meiNEZdR4EzRmY7tOM0?usp=sharing) (with MSRA train/test splits preprocessed).
-For Ontonotes, you could download the [dataset](https://catalog.ldc.upenn.edu/LDC2011T03) and also preprocess the train split( Due to copyright and permission reasons, we are unable to post our processed Ontonotes dataset).
-See [Flat](https://github.com/LeeSureman/Flat-Lattice-Transformer/blob/master/README.md) for more details of preprocessing details of MSRA and Ontonotes.
+For Ontonotes, you could download the [dataset](https://catalog.ldc.upenn.edu/LDC2011T03) and also preprocess the train split.
+(Due to copyright and permission reasons, we are unable to post our processed Ontonotes dataset.)
+See [Flat](https://github.com/LeeSureman/Flat-Lattice-Transformer/blob/master/README.md) for more details of preprocessing MSRA and Ontonotes.
 Put each dataset into `data/datasets/dataName`(e.g. `data/datasets/weibo` for Weibo NER dataset).

 ## Evaluate